 How to Choose a Good Beef Tenderloin

 When it comes to selecting a good cut of beef, Trager Grills advises to “avoid beef that is a dull color, or has an excess of juice in the package.
 These are signs that the beef wasn’t stored properly, or has been sitting in the case for too long.”
-I agree with the advise and always try to buy fresh, never frozen, beef tenderloin whenever possible.
+I agree with the advice so I always try to buy fresh, never frozen, beef tenderloin whenever possible.
 When beef is vacuum sealed, the excess moisture is squeezed out of the beef which it sits in and this impacts the texture and ability to brown.
 Additionally, when meats are packed and sold vacuum sealed, this usually indicates it was previously frozen and mass distributed.
 While that is fine for some recipes, this one works best if you can source a fresh, dry cut from a butcher’s counter.

 It can be confusing that this cut of beef often goes by a few names including filet mignon, filet of beef, filet, beef tenderloin, roast beef, and châteaubriand.
 So what’s the difference?
 Well, much of this depends on your region, and your butcher’s preference, although there are some differences in the cuts.
 For example, filet mignon typically refers to an individual steak cut off the tenderloin.
 Châteaubriand refers to the center cut, or most prized part, of the whole beef tenderloin.
 If you want to learn more about the names and cuts of beef, check out this article from Kitchn– A complete guide to steak.